E-Krabs/BadUSB-Digispark-Clippy-Payload/README.md

 Check out "LICENSE".
 You are free to edit this script just credit the origonal author.
 Do not reupload this script without permissions.
 Just email me!

-Created by Tyler Smith - http://DataDucks.3utilities.com/forum (Forums) - DataDucks.Web.Development@gmail.com
+Created by Tyler Smith - http://DataDucks.3utilities.com - DataDucks.Web.Development@gmail.com
 _____________________________________________________________________________________________________________
 How to upload: